rayk/ref-repo-trunk/README.md

 ## Defining Characteristics

-Uniquely identifiable repository artifacts and structures, that would suggest that users of a given repository are employing some form of trunk based development strategy.
+Uniquely identifiable repository artefacts and structures, that would suggest that users of a given repository are employing some form of trunk based development strategy.